syncfusion-content/javascript-docs/js/PivotGrid/Appearance--Styling.md

 ---
 layout: post
-title: Appearance--Styling
+title: Styling--Appearance
-description: appearance & styling
+description:  Styling & Appearance
 platform: js
 control: PivotGrid
 documentation: ug
 ---

-# Appearance & Styling
+# Styling & Appearance

-**PivotGrid** control customizes its appearance using user-defined CSS.
-The custom CSS is applied to the control by referring the `custom theme CSS` next to **ej.widgets.all.min.css** in the view page.
+**PivotGrid** control customizes its appearance using user-defined cascade style sheet(CSS).
+The custom CSS is applied to the control by referring the `ej.custom-theme.css` next to **ej.widgets.all.min.css** in the view page.
 You can refer the custom CSS in **default.html** page.

 {% highlight html %}